 “Programming is an intricate puzzle of infinite possibilities and details interacting with a human being – a dynamic, changing system.”

 Lecturing and speaking since 1993, I have delivered over 250 presentations to academia and industry.
 With dozens of magazine and blog publications and three books reaching a global audience of over 500,000 people in 80 plus countries, I am honored to touch people through sports and fitness.

 I live in fabulous Las Vegas, Nevada with my son, Aiden and our dog, Jimbug.

 Programming for Strength Gains.
-Approved for CE credit by ACE, NSCA, ACSM, AAAI/ISMA, AFPA, IACET, SCW, and YMCA and packed with real world tips, this workshop is designed to complement and enhance your existing strength programs.
+Approved for CE credit by ACE, ACSM, AAAI/ISMA, AFPA, IACET, NSCF, SCW, AEA, YMCA and more!
+Packed with real world tips, this workshop is designed to complement and enhance your existing strength programs.
 Explore how to apply new research on the timing of key programming variables to maximize strength gains.
 Discover how to time the frequency, mode, volume, intensity, and duration of training sessions to design effective and safe concurrent training programs while not forgetting about cardiovascular and flexibility training.
 In this dynamically delivered workshop, you will learn how to:

 *Approved through ACE, NSCA, ACSM, AAAI/ISMA, AFPA, IACET, NSPA, SCW, and YMCA for .1 (ACE) and .2 hours all other agencies.

-Anticipation Training: Maximizing Performance and Recovery.
-Approved by the NSCA, Anticipation Training is an advanced programming method for elite performance coaches and trainers, athletes, and fitness enthusiasts.
+Timing Resistance Training for Peak Performance is an advanced programming method for elite performance coaches and trainers, athletes, and fitness enthusiasts.
 The method combines knowledge gained from new research on muscle physiology with traditional periodization training for strength, endurance, mass, power, and speed gains.
 In this interactive workshop, you will learn how to:

 With each live seminar you will also get: